Traffree/traffree/README.md

 Installation is pretty straightforward, you just need to have conda and pull this project on your computer.

-Run this scripts to create and activate virtual environment:
+Run these scripts to create and activate virtual environment:
 ```
 ./bin/create-env.sh
 ```